chenrensong/PuppeteerAot/README.md

 [NugetUrl]: https://www.nuget.org/packages/PuppeteerAot/

-PuppeteerAot is fork from [PuppeteerAot](https://github.com/hardkoded/puppeteer-sharp) and support for AOT compilation.
+PuppeteerAot is fork from [PuppeteerSharp](https://github.com/hardkoded/puppeteer-sharp) and support for AOT compilation.

 ## Why do we create this library?

-* Using PupperSharp and publishing AOT in net 8.0 environment, the program cannot execute well.
+* I am developing The Net8.0 application attempted to reference PuppeterSharp Or Microsoft PlayWright, programs cannot be executed in AOT environment.
+The purpose of developing this library is very simple, which is to use Puppeter or PlayWright under Aot,

 ## What modifications have been made?